 Aanii.
 Pipigwa ododem.
 Naakwegeshik n'dizhnikaz.
 Waganakising n'doonjibaa.
 (Hello.
 Sparrow Hawk is my clan.
 Noon Day in my name.
 I'm from the place of the Crooked Tree.)
 I live near Harbor Springs, Michigan in the Odawa homeland of Waganakising.
-I want to acknowledge the Elders across Indian Country who have maintained our traditional ways and shared with us the knowledge, strength and
+I want to acknowledge the Elders across Indian Country who have maintained our traditional ways and shared with us the knowledge, strength and guidance to help us to live in a good way.

+Thank you for the invitation to good way.
 Thank you for the invitation to give testimony today before the Senate Committee on Indian Affairs.
 Over the past 20 years I've been privileged to serve my tribe, the Waganakising Odawak (Little Traverse Bay Bands of Odawa Indians of Michigan), in both elected and appointed office.
 After leaving the office of Tribal Chairman in 2009, I became the Executive Director of the United Tribes of Michigan, a position in which I still serve.
 I also serve as the co-chair of the National Congress of American Indians' Federal Recognition Task Force.
 In this capacity on Wednesday, November 4, 2009, I presented the testimony on behalf of the National Congress of American Indians at an oversight hearing on the federal recognition process before this Committee.